mdns-js/node-mdns-js/README.md

 It would be great to have a full implementation of mDSN + DNS-SD in pure JS but progress will be slow unless someone is willing to pitch in with pull requests, specifications for wanted functions etc.
+Also, as you should avoid to have multiple mDNS stacks on a system this might clash with stuff like avahi and bonjour.

 example